United States at the FIFA World Cup: Tim Howard world record

-On July 1, 2014, Howard was named man of the match, despite the United States losing 2–1 to Belgium after extra time in the round of 16.
+On July 1, 2014, Tim Howard was named man of the match, despite the United States losing 2–1 to Belgium after extra time in the round of 16.
 During the match, he broke the record for most saves in a World Cup match with 16.
 (Note: FIFA's initial match statistics showed 16 saves, and many news sources continue to use this number.
 The official FIFA statistics were updated on July 5, 2014, to show 15 saves.)
-After breaking this record, his performance was celebrated worldwide on the internet, with the hashtag #ThingsTimHowardCouldSave trending on Twitter.
+After breaking this record, his performance was celebrated worldwide on the internet, with the hashtag #ThingsTimHowardCouldSave trending on Twitter, and the Wikipedia article for the United States Secretary of Defense was briefly vandalized to indicate that he was the incumbent.